-From 2:00pm ET to 3:00pm ET on March 11, 2021, join the Center for a New American Security (CNAS) for a discussion with author Wesley Morgan about his new book The Hardest Place: The American Military Adrift in Afghanistan's Pech Valley.
-Paul Scharre, Senior Fellow and Director of the CNAS Technology and National Security Program, will sit down with Morgan to discuss the work and its central themes.
+On March 11, 2021, the Center for a New American Security (CNAS) hosted a discussion with author Wesley Morgan about his new book The Hardest Place: The American Military Adrift in Afghanistan's Pech Valley.
+Paul Scharre, Senior Fellow and Director of the CNAS Technology and National Security Program, sat down with Morgan to discuss the work and its central themes.

 About the Book